-How long to keep everything?
+How long to keep receipts and packaging?

-I keep things in my file for around 6 months after the closing date, and only recycle when I need to use that monthly section of my file again.
 These days there are also lots of ‘late entry’ draws (also called ‘wrap up’ or ‘mop up’ draws), long after the main promotions end.
 Again, don’t risk throwing out your POPs until after that date!

 Promoters should allow 28 days for a winner to respond to the notification of a win – and supply any required POP.
 If the winner doesn’t reply, the promoter has to choose another winner – and allow another 28 days for the replacement winner to respond, and so on.
 In some cases, it can take months to contact and validate a winner – so don’t give up hope too soon!

 Silver Bay Point wine awarded three cars to winners of their generous on-pack promotion.
 Unfortunately one winner couldn’t provide a neck collar or receipt to prove she’d bought the wine, and as a result she had to forfeit the prize car!
 So make sure you keep everything safely until you’re certain the winners have been informed – plus, for a couple of months afterwards.
 After all, you could be that replacement winner after someone else has messed up!

 This is why I don’t recommend you give your receipt to a winner who has lost theirs – it’s a kind act, but what if you get a call the next day to say you’re a replacement winner?
 Your receipt has been used by someone else, and your generosity has resulted in you missing out on a prize!